-- Promote and expand the use of transit, active transportation, and shared mobility by improving the quality and technological capability of associated physical program elements, such as transit shelters, kiosks, and other amenities - Improve the intrinsic design qualities of street furniture and other public right-ofway infrastructure and streetscapes on a city-wide basis - Provide public benefits to help strengthen neighborhoods while facilitating an economically and physically sustainable project - Foster a public-private collaborative approach to provide expanded and more equitable public services, regular STAP equipment maintenance, and revenue to the City using commercial advertising opportunities
+- Promote and expand the use of transit, active transportation, and shared mobility by improving the quality and technological capability of associated physical program elements, such as transit shelters, kiosks, and other amenities - Improve the intrinsic design qualities of street furniture and other public rightof-way infrastructure and streetscapes on a city-wide basis - Provide public benefits to help strengthen neighborhoods while facilitating an economically and physically sustainable project

-1 APTs are currently considered an option for inclusion in the new STAP but are not a mandatory component of the incoming program.
+1 APTs are currently considered an option for inclusion in the proposed STAP but are not a mandatory component of the incoming program.
 The City is considering its options to pursue a separate public toilet program.
 Were the City to create a stand-alone public toilet program, the current APT inventory would be included as part of that program and would not be part of STAP.